Marine Control PCB: The Electronic Core Navigating Harsh Marine Environments

 Materials and Processes Meeting Strict Maritime Standards

-All marine electronic equipment must comply with international maritime standards, among which IEC 60945 is one of the core specifications.
-It provides detailed regulations for equipment's environmental adaptability, safety, and electromagnetic compatibility.
+All marine electronic equipment must comply with international maritime standards, among which IEC 60945 is one of the most crucial norms.
+It specifies detailed requirements for equipment's environmental adaptability, safety, and electromagnetic compatibility.
 To meet these standards, Marine Control PCBs must be specially designed in terms of materials and processes.

-- Conformal Coating: After PCB assembly, a transparent protective film is sprayed on its surface, which is the most effective means to resist moisture, salt spray, and mold erosion.
+- Conformal Coating (三防涂层): After PCB assembly, a transparent protective film is sprayed on its surface, which is the most effective means to resist moisture, salt spray, and mold corrosion.

-- High-Standard Substrates: Select substrates with higher heat resistance (High-Tg), better dimensional stability, and CAF (Conductive Anodic Filament) resistance to withstand wide temperature differences and high humidity environments.
+- High-standard Substrates: Select substrates with higher heat resistance (High-Tg), better dimensional stability, and CAF (Conductive Anodic Filament) resistance to cope with wide temperature variations and high humidity environments.

-- Structural Design: Where space allows, using Rigid-Flex PCBs can reduce the number of connectors, thereby improving system reliability in high-vibration environments.
+- Structural Design: Where space permits, using Rigid-Flex PCBs can reduce the use of connectors, thereby improving system reliability in strong vibration environments.

-- Rigorous Testing: Products must pass salt spray tests, high and low-temperature cycling tests, vibration and shock tests, and strict EMC tests to obtain certification from classification societies (e.g., DNV-GL).
+- Rigorous Testing: Products must pass salt spray tests, high and low-temperature cycling tests, vibration and shock tests, and rigorous EMC tests to obtain certification from classification societies (e.g., DNV-GL).

 Onboard Network and Data Integration Topology

-Various control systems within modern ships are connected as a whole through dedicated onboard networks (such as NMEA 2000, CAN bus, Ethernet), enabling information sharing and collaborative control.
-Marine Control PCBs are key nodes in this network.
+Modern marine control systems are interconnected via dedicated networks such as NMEA 2000 (CAN Bus) and Ethernet, enabling information sharing and collaborative control.
+Marine Control PCBs are critical nodes in these networks, responsible for data acquisition, processing, and communication.